Mario Party 6: Reception

+Critical response

-The game received "average" reviews according to the review aggregation website Metacritic.
+The game received "mixed or average" reviews, according to the review aggregation website Metacritic.
 GameSpot cited great family and multiplayer fun, but criticized the game for having the same ideas of older Mario Party games.
 IGN criticized the game's lack of originality and the microphone.
-In Japan, Famitsu gave it a score of 3 eights and a 7 for a total of 31 out of 40.

-Retrospectively, the game has been called by some critics as one of the best games in the series, citing the day-and-night system as an innovation that sets Mario Party 6 apart from other games in the series.
+Retrospectively, the game has been cited by some critics as one of the best games in the series, citing the day-and-night system as an innovation that sets Mario Party 6 apart from other games in the series.

+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Mario Party 6 for "Console Children's Game of the Year".

+Sales

-Mario Party 6 sold 1.63 million copies, making it the worst-selling home console Mario Party game.
+Mario Party 6 sold 1.63 million copies, making it the worst-selling home console Mario Party game and the 15th best-selling game for the GameCube.